 Knowing how to hypnotise is just the first step- it’s what the therapist does next that makes the difference to the client.
+That's why the better hypnotherapy training courses I've attended include a lot of background knowledge on the workings of the mind.
 Hypnosis is a tool, so to use it wisely and effectively requires a good understanding of how the mind works, how habits and reactions and beliefs are created.
 Hypnosis makes therapy more powerful in various ways.

 Firstly, by empowering the imagination, so the client can vividly imagine herself doing something that she